eradicatinglove/IconSwap/README.md

 ## Troubleshooting

 **Icon didn't change after reboot**
-- Make sure sys-ticon is correctly installed and enabled
+- Make sure sys-icon is correctly installed and enabled
 - Confirm the files were written to the correct TitleID folder (marked with `[*]` in IconSwap)

 **Question mark appears instead of icon**